YasserDRIF/quill/README.md

 - Auto send mails (Application/Confirmation/admmittance)
 - Ability to remove user from Admin/users view
 - SoftAccepted status and send Acceptance emails button
+- Added Host school to settings (Used in stats)
+- Added Qr code generator in API (/api/qr/:id)
+- Added checkin with QR code
+- Added send QRcode to admitted (still not working, Gmail is blocking Base64)